-Ambassador Profile – Nirvana Leaver, University of Edinburgh, Scotland.
+Ambassador Profile – Dr Nirvana Leaver, England.

 WHEN DID I FIRST REALISE, I WANTED TO BE A VET?

 I must have been around 13 years old when I decided I was going to be a vet.
 I always used to tune into Animal Planet and watch as many animal-related programmes as possible.
 Then when I started senior school, I really enjoyed my science classes – in particular biology.
 Admittedly, I initially wanted to be a zookeeper but my aptitude for science meant veterinary medicine looked like a promising path and it’s stuck with me ever since.

 WHAT IS MY MOTIVATION TO BECOME A VET?

 Humans and animals are inextricably linked, and I’ve realised that one of my greatest motivations it not just to help animals, but also help the people that come with them!
 It’s a massively important part of being a vet.
 Showing compassion for both people and animals is so critical to be a successful veterinarian.

 MY BIGGEST TIP IF YOU WANT TO STUDY TO BECOME A VET IS…

 “Be yourself.
 Everyone else is already taken.” – Oscar Wilde